 Experiencing trauma may show up as flashbacks, difficulty sleeping, unwanted thoughts, anxiety and/or depression.
 These unhealthy coping strategies can lead to impairment in your relationships and take a toll on your own health and well-being.

 People respond differently to the stress and grief and partners often experience problems with communication and intimacy.

 How Will Counseling Help Me?

 Through our work together, you’ll likely experience a greater sense of peace and hope with the difficult circumstances you're facing.
 The despair that you feel now is not permanent.
 You’ll learn how to cope better with situations that are outside of your control.
-I’ll listen with unconditional empathy, support and compassion.
-Many of my clients find value in my approach.

 You’ll learn how to manage intrusive thoughts (thoughts you keep having that just won’t go away) and have more self compassion so you can stop blaming and shaming yourself.
 This isn’t your fault.